Configuring and Setting Up the Wireless RS485 Modbus RTU Transmitter

 • Configure the communication speed for the RS485 port.

-• User-defined byte to indicate the type of Modbus RTU device being connected.
-This is useful for decoding the message.
+• A user-defined byte used to identify the specific type of Modbus RTU device connected.
+This parameter is essential for correctly decoding incoming messages and distinguishing between different devices on the network.

-• Register Read Field: Set the individual Register to read.
+• Register Read Field: Set the individual Modbus Register to read.

 To configure the parameters of the Industrial Wireless RS485 Modbus Transmitter, the first step is to set the Modbus parameters within the “Wireless Device” node.
 In this article, we will use the following configurations to illustrate the process.